virtual-biohackathons/covid-19-bh20/CODE_OF_CONDUCT.md

 If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting the CoC committee:
-Jennifer Harrow (email: jen.harrow@elixir-europe.org), Katharina Lauer (email: katharina.lauer@elixir-europe.org).
+Jennifer Harrow (email: jen.harrow@elixir-europe.org), Katharina Lauer (email: katharina.lauer@elixir-europe.org), Fotis Psomopoulos (email: fpsom@certh.gr) and Mateusz Kuzak (email: m.kuzak@esciencecenter.nl).

 To report an issue involving one of the members, please email other members individually.